Battle of Arras (1917): Commanders

-Haig paid tribute to Allenby for the "great initial success"; Allenby's subordinates "objected to the way he handled the ... attritional stage" and he was sacked and transferred to the Egyptian Expeditionary Force in Palestine.
-He regarded the transfer as a "badge of failure" but "more than redeemed his reputation by defeating" the Ottomans in battles that were fought in the Sinai and Palestine campaign from 1917 to 1918.
+Haig praised Allenby for the "great initial success" but his subordinates "objected to the way he handled the ... attritional stage".
+He was sacked and transferred to the Egyptian Expeditionary Force in Palestine.
+He regarded the transfer as a "badge of failure" but "more than redeemed his reputation by defeating" the Ottomans in the Sinai and Palestine campaign from 1917 to 1918.
 Haig stayed in his post until the end of the war.
-When the failures of the 6th Army command became apparent, Ludendorff removed Falkenhausen (who never held a field command again, spending the rest of the war as Governor-General of Belgium) and several staff officers.
+When the failures of the 6th Army command became apparent, Ludendorff sacked Falkenhausen and several staff officers.

 Ludendorff and Loßberg discovered that although the Allies were capable of breaking through the first position, they could probably not capitalise on their success if they were confronted by a mobile, clever defence.
 Ludendorff immediately ordered more training in manoeuvre warfare for the Eingreif divisions.
 Loßberg was soon promoted to general and directed the defensive battle of the 4th Army against the Flanders Offensive of the summer and late autumn; he had become "legendary as the fireman of the Western Front; always sent by OHL to the area of crisis".